timurgepard/Simphony/README.md

 # Symphony

 Initially, Symphony was intended for high Sample Efficiency.
 You could seed it from Openai Gym Leaderboard.
-But after years of deep research, I made Symphony-S2, which also focuses on Human like motions without jerks for practical applications. https://github.com/timurgepard/Symphony-S2
+But after years of deep research, I made Symphony-S2, which also focuses on Human like motions without jerks trained from scratch for practical applications. https://github.com/timurgepard/Symphony-S2

 Paper: https://arxiv.org/abs/2512.10477